GermanAutolabs/iOS-coding-challenge/README.md

 ## Process
 When you're ready, please fork this repository and start writing code in your fork.
 You'll get extra points for committing often in small chunks, so we'll see the process of how you created the application.

+# Process
+When you're ready, please fork this repository and start writing code in your fork.
+You'll get extra points for committing often in small chunks, so we'll see the process of how you created the application.